msharp9/DonorsChooseKaggle/README.md

 Update:
 Created a NN model as my next choice.
 Decided to use tflearn to gain more experience with it, as it is pretty simple to set up.
 Looks like there isn't a way to predict probabilities yet with this frame work.
 Will need to fall back to keras.
 Also created a lighter preprocessed dataset with less features for faster learning.

+Update:
+Keras model seems to train well, but all NNs I build end up only predicting all 0's or 1's.
+Felt like I was overfitting, so reducing learning rate, creating a smaller NN structure, added batch normalization, and added class weights.
+All these greatly improved training and validation curves, but no changes to predictions.
+Feel like I'm missing something here.